AI-Powered Intracranial Hemorrhage Detection: A Co-Scale Convolutional Attention Model with Uncertainty-Based Fuzzy Integral Operator and Feature Screening: Fuzzy-based ICH Detection Framework

 The data preprocessing for preparing brain CT scan images for use in DL models is conducted in several stages.
 First, the head CT scan images are separated from all available images, which include various sections such as body, lungs, bones.
 Subsequently, these images are converted from DICOM format to the more commonly used JPEG format.
 At this stage, noisy slices or those lacking brain tissue are removed from the dataset to improve the quality of the input data for the models.

 To enhance the focus of DL models on the primary brain tissue and information-rich areas, background removal techniques are initially applied to identify and eliminate non-homogeneous color regions in the images.
 Afterward, a binary mask is employed to dynamically crop the images.
 The resulting cropped images contain only the main brain tissue.
-Fig. \ref{slices} illustrates various slices of a CT scan image, where slices marked by red diagonal lines are removed from the dataset, and the remaining slices are cropped to a red rectangular bounding box.
-This process is repeated for all slices of the CT scan images.